UoB-COMSM0166/2025-group-14/README.md

 ### 4 - Implementation

-Two areas of challenge in developing our game were (1) the creation of the canal maps which included features such as forks and locks, and (2) the movement and collision mechanics of the game (including the pursuer AI), which necessitated a major refactor partway through our development process.
-These challenges are described below.
+Two areas of challenge in developing our game were (1) the creation of the canal maps which included features such as forks and locks, which necessitated a major refactor partway through our development process, and (2) the pursuer AI These challenges are described below.

 #### Challenge 1: Building the canal maps

-We considered it prudent, as level traversal was a core player challenge in our game, to design levels based on canal objects, rather than “custom-build” objects for pre-planned levels.
+We considered it prudent, as level traversal was a core player challenge in our game, to design levels based on canal objects, rather than build and plan levels in advance.
 This meant our canals - essentially just parallel sets of barriers past which the player could not move - had to be drawable at any angle and any connecting width, while remaining parallel, and not overspilling.

-Initially, this requried the player object to track which canal object they were in and repeatedly check their coordinates against the cartesian functions of the banks, disabling playe controls when out of limits.
+Initially, this requried the player object to track which canal object they were in and repeatedly check their coordinates against the cartesian functions of the banks, disabling player controls when out of limits.
 This swiftly accumulated bugs as the player moved from a single point to a complex hitbox, and as we began to model interactions with the bank as damage-inducing collisions.
 These bugs may have been resolvable individually, but we were uncomfortable with the rate at which bugs were multiplying as our game became more complex.

 This was one of several factors which prompted a refactor around the P5play library, which provided us with sprites and a basic physics engine.
 Canals instead became simple pairs of straight-line sprites, trivializing all these bugs in one stroke.
 This decision was thoroughly vindicated, as designing banks that could connect at any angle proved to be a signficant challenge on its own.
 We eventually settled on a "redBank" and "blackBank" shorthand: our aggregating "network" class would position an initial "red" bank for each canal based on the angle and length of those canals, and then, at the junctions of each of these banks, position a pair of "black" banks based on the angle of intersection and the width of each canal.

-In addition to requiring complex trigonometric logic on its own, this presupposed linear routes, finding "black" coordinates by positioning each canal end-to-end.
+In addition to requiring complex trigonometric logic on its own, this locked us into linear routes, as "black" coordinates were obtained by positioning each canal end-to-end.
 However, we considered forking and looping routes essential to our game.
 Our solution took two steps.
 First, CanalNetworks were given as an additional parameter a 2D array of canals that they wanted to "link" with additional connections.
 Second, CanalNetworks were aggreated into a new CanalMap object, which was given the power to automatically create its own canal objects based on these requested linkages via the "linkage" class, a one-canal network that uses polymorphic methods it inherits from the linearConnect superclass to instantiate a new canal based on entry and exit points in the linked canals.
 While it was initially hoped that linkages would be able to detect and elbow around obstacles, or connect from any point on specified canals, it was eventually decided that they would simply connect two canals in a straight line from their halfway point, and map designers would be responsible for only connecting sensibly positioned canals.

 While implementing the trigonometric functions necessary for canals to join at any angle, and automatically re-adjust their sprite coordinates to accommodate forks, was complex and time-consuming, this model ultimately paid dividends in late-development flexibility, as canals could be easily resized/re-angled during iterated playtests to create structured player challenges.